learning-zone/java-basics/README.md

 ```java
 private final int x = 10;
 ```

-#### Q. What is the difference between Serial and Throughput Garbage collector?
 #### Q. Does Garbage collection occur in permanent generation space in JVM?
 #### Q. How do you test static method?
 #### Q. How to do you test a method for an exception using JUnit?